Batteries

 Disposal Options

-• Alkaline and carbon-zinc batteries: Regular household non-rechargeable alkaline batteries and carbon-zinc batteries are not banned from landfill; however, the District Transfer Station accepts them for special recycling, which is far better for the environment.
+- Alkaline and carbon-zinc batteries: Regular household non-rechargeable alkaline batteries and carbon-zinc batteries are banned from landfill.
+The District Transfer Station accepts them for special recycling.

 To see a breakdown of how Vermont's batteries get recycled, view this video (hyperlink) from Call2Recycle.